sknudsen/vis2021cph/index.md

 ---

 More information soon.
-For inquiries, contact [soekn@itu.dk](mailto:soekn@itu.dk?subject=IEEEVIS%202021%20Copenhagen%20Satellite%20event%20at%20ITU))
+For inquiries, contact local chair, Søren Knudsen at [soekn@itu.dk](mailto:soekn@itu.dk?subject=IEEEVIS%202021%20Copenhagen%20Satellite%20event%20at%20ITU))

 ## Sponsors
 We currently finalize sponsor agreements and close our calls for sponsors soon.
 Sponsors to appear here.